andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ![upgraded](images/image-20240514205343991.png)

- Now I just downgraded from version 2.0.0 to 1.15.1, the same approach is true for upgrading to a newer version ofcourse.
+ Now I just downgraded from version 2.0.0 to 1.15.1, the same approach is true for upgrading to a newer version of course.
 But why upgrade when one can downgrade, one need to have some fun in life...

 In the list of **Installed Apps** view Rancher will notify me if there is a new release available.
 This is a nice indicator whenever there is a new release: